MichaelCadavillo/ProjectICARUS/README.md

 ## Usage
-This system focuses on the reservation of rooms and borrowing of materials
+This system focuses on the reservation of rooms and borrowing of materials in iACADEMY

 ## Developing